 In the Windows 7 Search bar, type services.msc and press Enter.

-In the list of services that are arranged alphabetically, scroll down to Tablet PC Input Service.
+In the list of services arranged alphabetically, scroll down to Tablet PC Input Service.
 Right-click on it and select Properties.

 Change the Startup type to Disabled.
 Click on Apply and then on OK to save the settings.

-Restart the system and check if it fixes the problem with the touchpad.
+Restart the system and check whether the touchpad problem is resolved.

 Posts that may help you: